Nandana-Ajayan/Python-for-ML/feedback_analysis.md

 ## Use machine learning techniques to analyse the feedback of the Intel Unnati sessions
+### Introduction
+  ### Relevance of Feedback Analysis

+Feedback analysis is highly relevant across various domains and contexts for several reasons:

+## Improvement
+Feedback analysis helps individuals, teams, and organizations identify areas for improvement.
+By examining feedback, whether it's from customers, colleagues, or supervisors, entities can pinpoint strengths and weaknesses in products, services, processes, or performance and take appropriate actions to enhance them.

+## Customer Satisfaction
+In business, analyzing customer feedback is crucial for understanding customer satisfaction levels.
+It provides insights into customer preferences, pain points, and expectations.
+By understanding this feedback, businesses can tailor their products or services to better meet customer needs, thus improving customer satisfaction and loyalty.

+## Employee Development
+Feedback analysis plays a vital role in employee development and performance management.
+Constructive feedback helps employees understand their strengths and areas for improvement.
+By analyzing feedback from managers, peers, or self-assessment, employees can set development goals and work towards enhancing their skills and performance.

+## Decision Making
+Feedback analysis provides valuable data for decision-making processes.
+Whether it's deciding on product improvements, operational changes, or strategic directions, feedback analysis provides evidence-based insights that can guide decision-makers in making informed choices.

+## Quality Assurance
+Feedback analysis is essential for maintaining quality standards.
+By analyzing feedback from various stakeholders, organizations can identify quality issues, defects, or areas of concern and implement corrective measures to ensure high-quality products or services.

+## Innovation
+Feedback analysis can inspire innovation by uncovering unmet needs, emerging trends, or areas of dissatisfaction.
+By listening to feedback, organizations can identify opportunities for innovation and develop new products, services, or processes that address evolving customer needs or market demands.

+## Communication and Collaboration
+Feedback analysis fosters effective communication and collaboration within teams and across departments.
+By providing and receiving feedback, individuals can improve communication channels, enhance teamwork, and build trust and transparency within the organization.

+In summary, feedback analysis is relevant because it facilitates improvement, enhances customer satisfaction, supports employee development, informs decision making, ensures quality, drives innovation, and promotes effective communication and collaboration.

 ### Step-1:Importing necessary libraries
 The required libraries such as `pandas,numpy,seaborn,mathplotlib` etc are imported.
 NB:Install the libraries if not present,using ``` pip install ``` corresponding library name.